mikerodrigues/onkyo_eiscp_ruby/README.md

 **This code is still under heavy development and using it might make you sick.**

-Automatically discover receiver's in the broadcast domain
+Automatically discover receivers in the broadcast domain

-Send/Recieve eISCP messages
+Send/Receive eISCP messages to control receivers

 Open a TCP socket to send commands and receive solicited and non-solicited status updates.